pgEdge/pgedge-docloader/docs/usage.md

   --col-file-name filename
 ```

-### Load a Directory
+**Loading all of the Documents in a Directory**

-Load all supported files in a directory:
+The following command loads all of the supported documents in a directory:

 ```bash
 pgedge-docloader \